Top Price Fixing, Bid Rigging, and Anti-Trust Defense Attorney

 - Complementary Bidding

 Complementary Bidding is when competitors put in bids like they normally would, but the bids are overpriced or have other strings attached that make them unacceptable and get immediately declined.
+The agreed-in-advance competitor then wins the bid due to lack of competition.

 Bid Rigging can cause businesses huge losses and negatively impact the livelihood of the owners of those businesses.
 The businesses themselves can even fail due to the increased prices caused by the bid-rigging.